alexander-rykov/user-storage-project/README.md

 - [ ] Create a class for user storage service and implement the operations that were created on the previous step.
 Use ready unit tests to make sure that implementation covers all required functionality.

 - [ ] Extract functionality that creates a unique identifier to a separate class, and refactor a storage service class to use the class for generating a new unique identifier.

+- [ ] Run StyleCop to make sure that the code you have added fits defined code standards.

+- [ ] Mark all completed items in README.md.

+- [ ] Add files to the staging area, commit all changes, publish to github.

 ## Step 2